Table of Contents

 Measurement of coercivity

-Coercivity of magnetic materials is measured by using a measurement system appropriate for the type of material (soft, hard, semi-hard).
-However, from the magnetic viewpoint the procedure is similar in all cases, and can be broadly described as follows:
+Coercivity of magnetic materials is measured by using a measurement system appropriate for the type of material magnetic (soft, hard, semi-hard).
+The particular procedures vary greatly, as dictated by the value of coercivity and the shape and size of the samples under test.
+However, from the conceptual magnetic viewpoint the procedure is similar in all cases, and can be broadly described as follows:

-- The first step (1) is to apply magnetic field which is high enough so that the state of magnetic saturation is obtained.
+- The first step (step 1 in the illustration) is to apply magnetic field which is high enough so that the state of magnetic saturation is obtained.
 The level of excitation is dictated by the type of material under test, and its expected value of coercivity.
-In any case, the applied saturating H must be much much greater than the HC to be measured, so Hsat » HC.
+In any case, the applied saturating H must be much greater than the HC to be measured, so at least Hsat > HC but more accurately Hsat » HC.

-- After saturation, the excitation is reduced (2) to H = 0 (thus returning the material to the remanence point BR = JR, or MR).
+- After saturation, the excitation is reduced (step 2) to H = 0 (thus returning the material to the remanence point BR = JR, or MR).

-- Then a negative field is applied (3) progressively, so that the state of magnetisation begins to approach zero.
+- Then a negative field is applied (step 3) progressively, so that the state of magnetisation begins to approach zero.
 The quantity of magnetisation (flux density B, polarisation J, or magnetisation M) is measured continuously during this phase.
-The value of H at which B, J, or M becomes zero represents the coercive field HC for that value.
+The value of H at which B, J, or M becomes zero represents the coercive field HC for that value, namely BHC, JHC, or MHC.

-- Measurement of remanence coercivity HC,R is more complicated, because it can only be quantified after switching the applied field back to zero (4) and checking if the remnant flux density, polarisation, or magnetisation is zero.
-If the curve does not return to (0,0) then the saturating procedure must be repeated and a different level of negative field needs to be applied, etc.
+- Measurement of remanence coercivity HC,R is more complicated, because it can only be quantified after reducing the applied negative field back to zero (step 4) and checking if the remnant flux density, polarisation, or magnetisation is zero.
+If the curve does not return to (0,0) then the saturating procedure should be repeated and a different level of negative field needs to be applied, etc.

 - Coercivity can be measured in both directions, for positive or negative applied field.
-The procedure is identical in both cases, but simply performed with the opposing magnetic polarity, or reversed position of the sample in the measurement system (and the value of HC,R may be then averaged from both directions).54)
+The procedure is identical in both cases, but simply performed with the opposing magnetic polarity, or reversed position of the sample in the measurement system (and the value of HC,R may be then averaged from both directions, for symmetrical materials).118)

 In soft (and semi-hard) ferromagnets